Apply Now for the Ndando Institute Nursing Program – 2025/2026 Academic Year

 Ceo/founder

 Victor Elokan Ndando-Ngoo was born and raised in the colonial city of Victoria (today known as Limbe) in the Republic of Cameroon.
-His upbringing in Cameroon, as well as his subsequent years of early adulthood in the United States, inspired his passion for mental health advocacy within the global black community.
-Victor Elokan Ndando-Ngoo grew up without his parents for most of his early life and beyond.
-Such an experience negatively impacted his own mental health as other aspects of his life began to be affected.
-Having attended the American HBCU known as Prairie View A&M University, he was encouraged by his professors and fellow peers to engage in activities that promoted Pan-Africanism and black civil rights.
-Eventually, Victor Elokan Ndando-Ngoo felt inspired to combine his passion for black social issues and his past struggles with parental-induced mental health adversities, to create the TADI-AEDA collective.
-These organizations serve as his own personal gesture of giving back to the communities that raised and educated him.
-Now he can provide support to individuals experiencing similar and/or differing struggles relative to his own.
+His upbringing in Cameroon, along with his subsequent years of early adulthood in the United States, fueled his passion for mental health advocacy within the global black community.
+Growing up without his parents for most of his early life had a profound impact on his mental health, affecting various aspects of his life.
+After attending the American HBCU, Prairie View A&M University, he was encouraged by his professors and peers to engage in activities that promoted Pan-Africanism, black civil rights, and community empowerment.
+Inspired by his own struggles with parental-induced mental health adversities, Victor Elokan Ndando-Ngoo established the TADI-AEDA collective.
+This organization not only reflects his commitment to mental health advocacy but also serves as a platform for vocational training, allowing him to give back to the communities that raised and educated him.
+Now, he provides support to individuals facing similar and diverse challenges.

 Copyright © 2024 AedaCam - All Rights Reserved.